VIAcode/VIAcode-Incident-Management-System-for-Azure/VIMS Release Notes.md

 - Hidden technical tags
 - Ticket creation optimization
 - Fixed article subjects
+- Fixed ticket duplication
+- Fixed VIAcode Insights Feed
+- Fixed ticket repeat count
+- Added timezone specification to times in ticket articles
+- Made that not only the first page of alerts is closed when corresponding ticket is closed

 ## VIAcode Incident Management System for Azure 1.2.5